 Being a team player

-But I know I speak for many people (myself included) when I say that meeting new friends – can be one of the most daunting tasks when starting University.
-In this blog we’ll divulge into some of the opportunities available whilst making some incredible memories you’ll reminisce over for years to come.
+I know I speak for many people (myself included) when I say that meeting new friends can be one of the most daunting tasks when starting University.
+In this blog we’ll divulge into some of the opportunities available to you as a student whilst making some incredible memories you’ll reminisce over for years to come.

 Joining a club or society while at uni will not only help break the ice when meeting like-minded people but are also a way to develop soft skills and experiences that are relevant after you graduate – yup, we talkin’ bout job-ready skills!

 If you are at the beginning of your degree, or an established student, there is no better time to start thinking about your career aspects and developing your employable skills.
-So, what better way to hone in on your soft skills whilst also having a cracker time with friends!?
+So, what better way to hone in on your soft skills whilst also having an awesome time with friends!?

 Whether you’re online, or on-campus there is a plethora of social and sporting clubs & societies that meet just about everyone’s interests or studies.